AnesCenanovic/Parallel-Computer-Systems/README.md

 ├── graph_generator.cpp         # Generates test DAGs in binary format
 ├── serial_kahn.cpp             # Optimized serial baseline (includes I/O)
 ├── parallel_kahn.cpp           # Parallel implementation (includes I/O)
-├── serial_kahn_vtune.cpp       # VTune-ready serial (clean profiling)
-├── parallel_kahn_vtune.cpp     # VTune-ready parallel (clean profiling)
-├── serial_topo                 # Compiled serial binary
+├── serial_kahn                 # Compiled serial binary
-├── parallel_topo               # Compiled parallel binary
+├── parallel_kahn               # Compiled parallel binary
-├── serial_topo_vtune           # Compiled VTune-ready serial
-├── parallel_topo_vtune         # Compiled VTune-ready parallel
 ├── graph_gen                   # Compiled graph generator
 └── README.md                   # This file
 ```

-**About the VTune-Ready Versions:**
+**About VTune:**

-The `*_vtune.cpp` files are specifically designed for research-grade profiling.
+The two cpp files can be used for research-grade profiling.
 They:
 - Load the graph and convert to CSR format (setup phase)
 - **Pause and wait** for you to attach VTune Profiler
-- Run the pure algorithm 5 times after you press Enter
+- Run the pure algorithm 5 times
 - Ensure VTune captures **only** algorithm hotspots, with zero I/O "pollutants"

-Use the regular versions for general benchmarking and the VTune versions when you need clean profiling data for research or mentor presentations.

 ## Building